TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering-accessibility.md

 ---
 title: 'PowerApps Portals Project Ramp-Up: Requirements Gathering (Accessibility)'
-date: 2019-12-09T18:12:38.877Z
+date: 2020-01-13T18:00:38.877Z
 description: >-
-  This post will give insights on requirements for accessibility, which are specific to Power Apps Portals.
+  This post will give insights on requirements for accessibility, which are specific to PowerApps Portals.
 Use this compilation of best practices in your requirements gathering process before the project starts and during project delivery.
 ---